USA / USD

 14 January 2021

-In 2014 the International Organization for Standardization published a series of case studies explaining how companies in more than 20 countries worldwide benefited from ISO 9001.
-The survey, Economic Benefits of Standards, showed that frequently the most significant benefits were internal rather than marketing.
-They included:
+Frequently the most significant benefits of ISO certification are internal rather than marketing.
+This is confirmed by the International Organization for Standardization in a series of case studies examining how companies in more than 20 countries worldwide benefited from ISO 9001.
+The following were identified as the main benefits:

 Improved customer satisfaction and loyalty

 Better quality products and services

-These points broadly confirm our own experience.
-As we've made clear in other articles, many people don't realize that the most important benefits of ISO 9001 may be operational rather than marketing.
+It shouldn't come as a surprise that that the most important benefits of ISO 9001 are operational rather than marketing.
 ISO 9001 was designed as a tool for companies to improve their operations and bottom line; certifications and marketing benefits came later.

 Customer satisfaction is a key focus of ISO 9001.
 The standard requires that your organization not only determines if customer requirements have been met but also monitors your customers subjective perception of it.
 This almost inevitably ensures that a properly implemented quality management system will deliver customer satisfaction.